-Justin: They looked around at a bunch of people with baked bean teeth and they're like, "Well, I don't know.
-Put some, uh, dirt on- Fluoride?
+Justin: They looked around at a bunch of people with baked bean teeth and they're like, "Well, I don't know."

+Justin: "Put some ... dirt on - Fluoride?
 I don't know.
 Guessing."

-Sydnee: [laughs] So, over 15 years, they studied the population of Grand Rapids and they found that the 30,000 schoolchildren that they followed had a rate of tooth decay 60% less than the previous generation.
+Sydnee: [chuckles] So, over 15 years, they studied the population of Grand Rapids and they found that the 30,000 schoolchildren that they followed had a rate of tooth decay 60% less than the previous generation.